schmittjoseph/dotnet-monitor/CONTRIBUTING.md

-# Contribution to .NET Monitor
+# Contribution to .NET Monitor test

 You can contribute to .NET Monitor with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.